seanpmaxwell/jet-validators/README.md

 ```

 #### `iterateObjectEntries` <a name="iterateObjectEntries"></a>
 Loop through and object's key/value pairs and fire a callback for each one.
 If any callback returns `false`, the whole function will return `false`.
-It will also caste the object to generic if passed one:
+It will also caste the object to generic if passed one.
+Note that this does not work recursively.
+This function is useful for dynamic objects where you don't know what they keys will be:
 ```typescript
   const isStrNumObj = iterateObjectEntries<Record<string, number>>((key, val) =>
     isString(key) && isNumber(val));